Rank and Rent

 You have to know every type of SEO strategy inside out, and can’t really afford to make many mistakes on a client’s website.

 Additionally, client SEO can be a very time-consuming process.
-Firstly, you have to deal with the website you have inherited from the client.
+Firstly, when selling SEO services, you have to deal with the website you have inherited from the client.
 This website could be completely unoptimised and needs a full overhaul to even have a chance of competing on the search engines.

 There are many processes to complete and think about, from keyword research to local SEO for the local business owner, and ideally, you’ll need a team of at least a few people in order to make this model viable.
 Clients always have very high expectations when they pay for an SEO service, and they are notoriously hard to please.

 Although the initial process of creating a rank and website can also take a while, you’ll be able to set it up exactly how you want it to be.
 And after all, it’s your own website, giving you full control over the on page SEO, off page SEO and more.

 A great thing about ranking and renting is that the ranking of your website will be constantly improving every time you rent it out.
 It gets to the stage where your websites will start to take care of themselves.

 The final model that we’re going to compare ranking and renting to is lead generation.
 Although not an explicit ‘SEO practice’, lead generation is an important aspect of any successful digital marketing campaign.
 Lead generation focusses on increasing the number of potential clients to your business.